lukeclopez/TheBookOfJashar/how-to-play.md

 ##### Teach the Law

-Any Levite given this assignment will be ready to satisfy the spiritual hunger of the people in case it arises.
-When you cast lots, you'll see if
+Any Levite given this assignment will be ready to satisfy the spiritual hunger of the people in case it arises (if a 7 is rolled).

 ##### Sing Praises